lapinott/util/README.md

 - Build.

 ## license
 (c) 2022 Julien Matthey - Released under the MIT license.
+Some code is copy-pasted from stackoverflow.com - please see header files.